joshlong-attic/have-you-seen-spring-lately/have_you_seen_spring_lately.md

 ```

 This is a Groovy-language Spring MVC REST controller that simply returns an object with a property, `message`.
 On the command line, run `spring run service.groovy` and it will start up and give you a working REST endpoint which you can hit from any browser at [`http://127.0.0.1:8080/`](http://127.0.0.1:8080).
+The `@Grab` annotation tells Groovy to pull down a Java dependency (as you might do with Maven or Gradle, for example) that the Spring Boot project provides complete with all the libraries you're likely to need for a given task.

 ![Running a Groovy-language service from the spring command line tool](imgs/running-rest-service.png "the Spring IO platform")

-#### Bootstrapping Your Development with our Eclipse-Based Spring and Groovy Tool Suites
+#### Bootstrapping Your Development with our open-source and Eclipse-Based Spring Tool Suite and Groovy Tool Suite
 If you're a Java developer working in Eclipse then check out our open-source [Spring Tool Suite](http://spring.io/tools/sts) and [Groovy/Grails Tool Suite](http://spring.io/tools/ggts) distributions.
 They layer on top of an existing instance of the latest-and-greatest Eclipse distribution or you can download them as separate IDEs.
 I think this last approach is the far more productive path, and, if you want anything else, just add it!

 <iframe width="420" height="315" src="http://www.youtube.com/embed/LSNiI9zSn6M" frameborder="0" allowfullscreen></iframe>